Shahid Khan: Black News Channel

 Khan was the majority shareholder in Black News Channel throughout the network's two-year existence.

 Personal life

 Khan's yacht moored by Tower Bridge, London while the Jacksonville Jaguars were visiting for an NFL International Series game (October 2016).

-Khan is a non-observant Muslim.
+Khan is a cultural Muslim.
 Khan met Ann Carlson (now Ann Carlson Khan) at the University of Illinois in 1967 and dated her for ten years before they married in 1977.
 They have two children together, a daughter named Shanna and a son, Tony.
 Khan became a naturalized American citizen in 1991.

 Khan owns a house in Naples, Florida, and an apartment in Chicago's Gold Coast neighborhood.
 He owned the superyacht Kismet until he sold it to Eric Schmidt in September 2023, who renamed it to Whisper.
 Khan built a new, larger superyacht in 2024 with the same Kismet name.

+Political views

+In 2016, Khan supported the Republican Party and Donald Trump's presidential campaign.
+He was among the NFL team owners who donated to Trump for his inauguration fund.
+However, in 2017, Khan was critical of the Trump administration's "Muslim immigration ban".
+Nevertheless, he later voiced support for Trump's economic policies while reassuring his opposition to Trump's social policies.

+In July 2019, Khan met Pakistani prime minister Imran Khan and stated that he is "the best thing that’s happened to Pakistan".

 Awards and honors

 Khan has received a number of awards from the University of Illinois, including a Distinguished Alumnus Award in 1999 from the Department of Mechanical Science and Industrial Engineering, the Alumni Award for Distinguished Service in 2006 from the College of Engineering, and (with his wife, Ann Carlson) the Distinguished Service Award in 2005 from the University of Illinois Alumni Association.
 In 2025, Khan received a Great Immigrant Award from the Carnegie Corporation of New York.